 Conclusion and proposal

 The present contribution provides a first proposal for acoustic performance tests for FOA audio operation.
 It is suggested that SA4 makes further assessment of the method, including simulations and practical tests.
+Dolby intends to perform some lab experiments, practical evaluation by other parties is invited.
 The use of real speech could also be investigated.
-Upon potential agreement/refinement in SQ on the principles, it proposed to incorporate them into specification [2] and to derive suitable requirements/objectives to be included in [3].
+Upon potential agreement/refinement in SQ on the principles, it proposed to prepare corresponding draft/pCRs to [3] and [4].

 References

+[1] Tdoc S4-220482: On ATIAS acoustic performance testing for FOA audio, Dolby Laboratories, Inc.

-[1] 3GPP TS 26.132: Speech and video telephony terminal acoustic test specification.
+[2] 3GPP TS 26.132: Speech and video telephony terminal acoustic test specification.

-[2] 3GPP TS 26.260: Objective test methodologies for the evaluation of immersive audio systems.
+[3] 3GPP TS 26.260: Objective test methodologies for the evaluation of immersive audio systems.